 - no Unix timestamps (e.g. @12345): instead use date and time to specify a specific point in time

-- no timezone: all schedules use the set timezone on the server
+- no timezone: all schedules use the timezone of the server

 - no sub-second resolution

 - no reverse day syntax (e.g. 2020-03~01)

 - no repetition of ranges (e.g. 1..10/2)

-E.3 Notes on scheduling
+E.3 Notes on Scheduling

-In Proxmox Backup scheduling for most tasks is done in the proxmox-backup-proxy.
-This daemon checks all job schedules if they are due every minute.
-This means that even if calendar events can contain seconds, it will only be checked once a minute.
+In Proxmox Backup, scheduling for most tasks is done in the proxmox-backup-proxy.
+This daemon checks all job schedules every minute, to see if any are due.
+This means that even though calendar events can contain seconds, it will only be checked once per minute.